OpenZeppelin/compact-security-detectors-sdk/sdk/docs/index.md

 <!-- docs/index.md -->
-# Midnight Security Detectors SDK Developer Guide
+# Compact Security Detectors SDK Developer Guide

-Welcome to the developer documentation for the `midnight-security-detectors-sdk`.
+Welcome to the developer documentation for the `compact-security-detectors-sdk`.
 This guide covers core concepts, architecture, modules, and guidelines for building and extending the SDK.

 ## Table of Contents